Helpful Plumbing Tips from Morton Plumbing of Nashville

 - If you don’t hear running water or have visible wall stains, inspect your crawl space or basement for leaks.

 If you experience a significant leak, turn off the water immediately, either at the fixture shutoff valve or the main shutoff valve.
 If you are not sure where your shut-off valves are, Morton Plumbing will gladly mark them for you.
-Request your complimentary shut-off tags.

 Repairing the Leak

 Once you have located the leak, you should replace the leaking section of pipe.
 If you don’t have plumbing supplies and tools on hand, visit your local supply store.
 Morton Plumbing is always glad to assist you with noisy, leaky or frozen pipes.
-Send a Nashville service request to Morton Plumbing.

 Frozen Pipes

-A faucet that won’t allow water to flow is the certainly a warning sign of frozen pipes.
+A faucet that won’t allow water to flow is certainly a warning sign of frozen pipes.
 If severe weather arrives, you may prevent freezing and resulting bursting of pipes by following the suggestions below.
 When temperatures fall extremely low, here’s how to keep your pipes from freezing:

 - What we all have heard about dripping the faucets is true.
 Be sure to keep a running drip or small stream of water running from interior faucets.